-31 Eight high impact actions to improve the working environment for junior doctors. https://improvement.nhs.uk/uploads/documents/NHS-8-high-impacts- A4v5Bm with stickynotes 5 7dglFbL.pdf against burnout, disillusionment or impossible choices between work and home life.'
+31 Eight high impact actions to improve the working environment for junior doctors. https://improvement.nhs.uk/uploads/documents/NHS-8-high-impacts-A4v5Bm_with_stickynotes_5_7dglFbL.pdf could be re-framed to also include an emphasis on well-being.
+For example: "Ensuring the NHS and other employers in the system are inclusive modern model employers with flexible working patterns, career structures, an emphasis on individual and team well-being and rewards.